-Churchill has established an environmental, social and governance ("ESG") policy for its investment program.
-Churchill is focused on delivering attractive risk-adjusted returns to its clients, including the Company, while upholding the highest ethical standards, including certain ESG factors, throughout its origination, underwriting and portfolio management processes.
 Churchill's ESG policy is updated as needed to reflect changing practices and industry standards.
 The consideration of ESG factors as part of Churchill's underwriting and portfolio management process, however, does not mean that the Company will pursue a specific ESG investment strategy or that a portfolio company will be selected solely on the basis of ESG factors.
 Churchill may make investment decisions for the Company other than on the basis of ESG considerations.